markpwoodward/active_osl/README.md

 $ tensorboard --logdir ./logs
 ```

-The "accuracy" curves will look like the following, this one is for the second instance of a class in an episode:
+The accuracy curves will look like the following, this one is for the second instance of a class in an episode:

 ![alt text](https://github.com/markpwoodward/active_osl/raw/master/src/common/accuracy_02nd.png "accuracy training curve")